joaoeduardo/joaoeduardo/README.md

 - 👔 Working at Pravaler
 - 🎓 Learning Elixir
-- 📚 Reading about DDD
+- 📚 Reading about Software Architecture, DDD and Hexagonal Architecture.

 ### Technologies I use in my daily life: